Wuvist/lcpc/lcpc.typ

 == Comparison with Hong Kong

-Hong Kong is an economy very similar to Singapore.
+Hong Kong is an economy once very similar to Singapore.
 Census and Statistics Department (C&SD) in Hong Kong also conducts Household Expenditure Survey once every 5 years.
 Thus allows me to construct a similar LCPC for Hong Kong:

 #figure(
   image("data/LCPC_hk.png"),